Corregidora (novel)

-Corregidora (1975) is a fiction novel written by Gayl Jones set in Kentucky in the late 1940s.
+Corregidora (1975) is a novel written by Gayl Jones set in Kentucky in the late 1940s.
 The novel centers around Ursa Corregidora, who was recently hospitalized after an accident involving a flight of stairs.
 The first three sections of the novel follow Ursa through her recovery, her changing relationships, and her profession as a blues singer.
 The final two sections of Corregidora flash forward to 1969 when Mutt returns.
 Jones uses a fragmented style of writing to incorporate the Corregidora family history of trauma into Ursa's present narrative.
 Overall, Corregidora considers difficult themes of generational trauma, preservation of memory, domestic and sexual violence, and womanhood and motherhood.
 Literary critics have highly regarded Jones' writing in this novel.

 Summary

 Section I

 The novel opens with Ursa Corregidora recounting her marriage with Mutt Thomas and the "accident" on the staircase behind Happy's Café.
 Ursa wakes up in the hospital, and soon after, Tadpole McCormick brings her to his home above Happy's.
 Tadpole takes care of Ursa while she is recovering, and the reader learns that Ursa had a hysterectomy as the result of falling down the stairs.
 Through Ursa's memories, the reader discovers that Ursa's Great Gram was a slave who was raped by her master and other men who would pay for her.
-When U.C. is five years old, Great Gram describes how she was also forced to sleep with the master's wife, and Ursa is slapped for questioning the story.
+When Ursa is five years old, Great Gram describes how she was also forced to sleep with the master's wife, and Ursa is slapped for questioning the story.
 While recovering, Ursa is paid a visit by her neighbor, Cat Lawson, who tells Ursa that Mutt has been hanging outside of Happy's, hoping to see her.
 Ursa then admits to Cat that she was pregnant when the accident happened, and she lost the baby.
 Ursa visits the doctor and states that she is filing for divorce from Mutt.
 After her appointment, Ursa goes to stay with Cat for the remainder of her recovery, but this does not last long.
-Jeffy touches Ursa's breasts while she is sleeping, and later, Ursa hears Cat threatening Jeffy in her bedroom early in the morning.
+Jeffy, a young teenage girl, touches Ursa's breasts while she is sleeping, and later, Ursa hears Cat threatening Jeffy in her bedroom early in the morning.
 Ursa returns to stay with Tadpole, and the couple begin a sexual relationship.
 That night, Ursa begins singing at Happy's again, and after her show, Jimmy asks Ursa if she would speak to Mutt, telling her she is pitying herself.
 Upstairs, Tadpole learns that Mutt signed the divorce papers and asks Ursa to marry him.
 Ursa and Tadpole get married with Cat as their witness, and Cat speaks to Ursa alone after the wedding.
-U.C. barely acknowledges Cat and refuses to ignore what she heard that night in Cat's bedroom.
+Ursa barely acknowledges Cat and refuses to ignore what she heard that night in Cat's bedroom.
 The section ends with Ursa singing to Tadpole, and the newlywed couple making love.